Saturday, May 30, 2009

 cheap paint brush to brush away the dirt from the Topaz

-disposable baby diapers to wrap up your good specimens
+toilet paper to wrap up your good specimens and other needs

 The Rhyolite is the white rock on the mountain.